UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 In the Name, review, and create step:

-- In the Role name field, enter EC2-instance-nextwork-cicd.
+- In the Role name field, enter `EC2-instance-nextwork-cicd`.
-- In the Description - optional field, enter: Allows EC2 instances to access services related to the NextWork CI/CD pipeline series.
+- In the Description - optional field, enter: `Allows EC2 instances to access services related to the NextWork CI/CD pipeline series`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-171.png)